advocately/wootric-ruby/README.md

 require 'wootric'
 Wootric.api_key = 'YOUR_API_KEY'
 ```

-For further options, read the [advanced configuration section](#advanced-configuration).

 **Note:** Your API key is secret, and you should treat it like a password.
 You can find your API key in your Wootric account, under *Settings* > *Integrations* > *API Keys*.